rutherford-nj/www.rutherfordboronj.com/committees/arts/porchfest.md

 # PorchFest 2025 - Saturday June 14th!

+Are you ready for Rutherford's 3rd Annual PorchFest, hosted by the Rutherford Arts Committee!
+There are many ways to particpate.
+We are currently looking for candidates for porches, bands and volunteers!

 [**Fill out this form if you're interested in donating your time and talent as a band!**](https://forms.gle/CGv4YqcDtqxjz1Wh9)

 [**Fill out this form if you're interested in hosting a band on your porch!**](https://docs.google.com/forms/d/e/1FAIpQLSengCQrP2yJkyGCAaTJPG0BfM5Z-hsGoTWGpHgOuMFBefRvig/viewform?usp=sharing)